Justia Lawyer Rating 10 - Badge

 A: If you accidentally touched the accuser’s private areas, there is still a possibility that you may be charged with criminal sexual conduct second degree.
 The surrounding circumstances that are given to the police, by the accuser, may be enough to show that when you touched the accuser’s private parts your actions were not accidental.

-Q: What if my penis accidentally touched my seven year old little sister’s butt while we were playing Truth or Dare?
-Can I be charged with second degree criminal sexual conduct?
+Q: What if my penis accidentally touched my seven-year-old little sister’s butt while we were playing Truth or Dare?
+Can I be charged with second-degree criminal sexual conduct?

-Q: I only dragged my fingers across her vagina on the outside of her clothes, why am I being charged with second degree criminal sexual conduct?
+Q: I only dragged my fingers across her vagina on the outside of her clothes, why am I being charged with second-degree criminal sexual conduct?

-A: You are being charged with second degree criminal sexual conduct because whether you touch her on her skin or the clothing that covers her vagina, both are considered sexual contact with an intimate part.
+A: You are being charged with second-degree criminal sexual conduct because whether you touch her on her skin or the clothing that covers her vagina, both are considered sexual contact with an intimate part.

 Q: I touched her vagina by accident.
-I didn’t do it for sexual gratification, so why am I charged with second degree criminal sexual conduct?
+I didn’t do it for sexual gratification, so why am I charged with second-degree criminal sexual conduct?

 Q: If I am being accused of “penetration”, why am I only being charged with CSC 2nd degree?

-A: It is common for the prosecutor to charge a lesser degree of criminal sexual conduct in order to secure a plea.
+A: It is common for the prosecutor to charge a lesser degree of criminal sexual conduct to secure a plea.
 In other words, although the accusations involve penetration, there may be a benefit to the prosecutor to initially charge a lesser sex crime, which in turn is a benefit for you.
 Beware, the prosecution has the legal right to change the charges at any time during the investigation and/or the criminal process.
-So that CSC 2nd degree can quickly be changed to a CSC 1st degree.
+So that a CSC 2nd degree can quickly be changed to a CSC 1st degree.

 Q: Why am I charged with CSC 2nd degree when the accuser is not an adult?